chrisglein/chrisglein.github.io/_drafts/2025-05-16-Mus101-Angry-Industrial.md

 ### Stinkfist - Tool (19XX)

-- 13 minute “3 eye”
+- 13 minute "3 eye"
 - Four person progressive metal band from Los Angeles
-- Break out hit “sober“ scary, claymation music video
+- Break out hit "sober" scary, claymation music video
-- Song “Stinkfist“ MTV would not refer to my name, but instead as track one as it was the first track of the album enema, which was their second, I think
+- Song "Stinkfist" MTV would not refer to my name, but instead as track one as it was the first track of the album enema, which was their second, I think
-- “46 and 2” bass intro
+- "46 and 2" bass intro